pborgesEdgeX/gprs_gen_decoder/README.md

 ## Overview

 This project provides a Python implementation for generating and decoding GPRS (General Packet Radio Service) packets.
 It supports different coding schemes, including CS1, CS2, CS3, and CS4.
 The generated packets contain a header, a payload with P-TMSI (Packet Temporary Mobile Subscriber Identity), TLLI (Temporary Logical Link Identifier), user data, and a checksum for error detection.
+The generator can operate in two modes:
+- Single Mode: Generates and processes individual packets sequentially.
+- Stream Mode: Generates a stream of concatenated packets which are then processed together.

 ## Features